author

 by Harold Whetstone Johnston

-Born in Rushville, Illinois, on March 18, 1859, Harold Whetstone Johnston became an American classical historian and professor of Latin at Indiana University.
-He is best remembered for The Private Life of the Romans, a lively and practical guide to Roman daily life that has long remained popular with students and general readers.
+Born in Rushville, Illinois, on March 18, 1859, Harold Whetstone Johnston became a classical historian and professor of Latin at Indiana University.
+He is chiefly remembered for The Private Life of the Romans, a work that opened Roman daily life to students and general readers alike.